 Katie Meyer, ScD

-Dr. Meyer is a nutritional and cardiovascular disease epidemiologist.
+Dr. Katie Meyer is a nutritional and cardiovascular disease epidemiologist.
 Her research focuses on diet-related health behaviors and nutritional risk factors for cardiometabolic disease.
-She is a recipient of a Research Scientist Development Award from the National Heart, Lung, and Blood Institute to study the gut microbiota, nutrient metabolites, and cardiovascular disease in the Coronary Artery Risk Development in Young Adults (CARDIA) Study.
+She is a recent recipient of a Research Scientist Development Award from the National Heart, Lung, and Blood Institute (NHLBI) to study the gut microbiome, nutrient metabolites, and cardiovascular disease in the Coronary Artery Risk Development in Young Adults Study (CARDIA).

 BA, Art History, Macalester College, 1993